dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveNetworkAE.rst

     .. _dcmObjectStorageID:

     dcmObjectStorageID_"
-    "Object Storage Count",integer,"Number of Storage Systems which are filled in parallel; 1 if absent.","
+    "Object Storage Count",integer,"Number of Storage Systems which are filled in parallel.","
     .. _dcmObjectStorageCount:

     dcmObjectStorageCount_"